thecppzoo/zoo/README.md

 # Pokerbotic

+## This repository will be changing very soon to incorporate feedback from my CPPCon 2019 presentation, please check back in a couple of weeks

 **Pokerbotic** is a poker engine.
-It is being developed by a professional software engineer and a semi-professional poker player with professional knowledge of stochastic processes.
+It has been developed by a professional software engineer and a semi-professional poker player with professional knowledge of stochastic processes little by little.

 Currently, we have the hand evaluator framework, that achieves in normally available machines a rate of 100 million evaluations per second, that is, it classifies more than 100 million poker hands into what "four of a kind", etc. they are.